hph86/ghenga/doc/API.md

 ## Users

 This endpoint manages ghenga users.
+All requests require the `admin` flag in the database to be set.

 ### GET /user

-Returns a list of all users known to ghenga.
+Returns a list of all users.

 ### POST /user